-Constantinos (or Costis) Daskalakis is the X-Window Associate Professor of Electrical Engineering and Computer Science, a member of the Computer Science and Artificial Intelligence Laboratory (CSAIL), and an affiliate of the Laboratory for Information and Decision Systems (LIDS) and the Operations Research Center (ORC).
+Constantinos (or Costis) Daskalakis is the Avanessians Professor of Electrical Engineering and Computer Science, a member of the Computer Science and Artificial Intelligence Laboratory (CSAIL), and an affiliate of the Laboratory for Information and Decision Systems (LIDS) and the Operations Research Center (ORC).
 He is also an investigator in the Foundations Of Data Science Institute (FODSI).

-He completed his undergraduate studies in Greece, at the National Technical University of Athens, and obtained a PhD in Computer Science from UC Berkeley.
-After Berkeley he was a postdoctoral researcher in Microsoft Research New England, and has been at the faculty of MIT since 2009.
+Daskalakis completed his undergraduate studies in Greece, at the National Technical University of Athens, and obtained a PhD in Computer Science at UC Berkeley.
+He was a postdoctoral researcher in Microsoft Research-New England in 2008-2009, and has been in the MIT faculty since 2009.

 Daskalakis works on computation theory and its interface with game theory, economics, probability theory, statistics and machine learning.